-Here at Bambu Batu, we’ve written at great length about the countless virtues of bamboo.
+As longtime advocated of bamboo, we’ve written at great length about the countless virtues of this amazing grass.
 It’s a plant of unsurpassed strength and versatility, with an incredibly rich and colorful cultural history.
+Check out our articles on What’s so great about bamboo and Bamboo symbolism and folklore to learn more about that.

-As great advocates of bamboo, we are certainly aware of this controversy, and we’d like to help you make the right decision before you rush into planting a bamboo privacy screen.
-So the following article will identify the main pros and cons of bamboo hedges.
+Regarding the great debate on whether or not to grow bamboo, we are certainly aware of the controversy.
+So we’d like to help you make the right decision before you rush into planting a bamboo privacy screen.
+In the following article we’ll discuss the main pros and cons of bamboo screens and hedges.
 We’ll also talk about how to minimize the cons if you decide to go ahead with it.

 Pros and Cons of bamboo hedges